nzekonarmel/GraFC2T2/README.md

 # GraFC2T2
-A general graph-based framework for top-N recommendation using content, temporal and trust information in a personalized PageRank system.
+A general graph-based framework for top-N recommendation using content, temporal and trust information into a personalized PageRank system.